-View A
+View A: churchyard looking WNW across the River Avon valley to the Welcombe Hills in the distance

-5.5 This view is from the churchyard looking WNW across the River Avon valley to the Welcombe Hills in the distance.
-The parkland in the foreground is particularly beautiful with the main features being two outstanding cedar trees in the centre.
+5.5 The parkland in the foreground is particularly beautiful with the main features being two outstanding cedar trees in the centre.
+The church is regularly used by those attending services, with a bench in the churchyard used by both parishioners and domestic and overseas visitors to the church.

-View B
+View B: from the western side of the Village Green looking east across the lower half of the green towards the Church and Loxley Hall

-5.6 This photograph was taken from the western side of the Village Green looking east across the lower half of the green towards the church and the Hall, which can be seen partly hidden behind the trees.
-The Village Green is ancient common land and is an oasis of green in the lower half of the village, edging onto the Stratford Road.
-In the springtime it is ablaze with daffodils which were planted by the villagers as a community project in 2009.
+5.6 The Village Green adjacent to the Stratford Road, is ancient common land and is an oasis of green in the lower half of the village.
+In the springtime it is ablaze with daffodils which were planted by villagers in 2009.
+The Green has a bench - regularly used by cyclists and walkers - from which there are panoramic views across towards Stratford.

-View C
+View C: from the public footpath behind Home Farm looking east over rolling countryside

-5.7 This view is from the public footpath behind Home Farm and is looking east over rolling countryside gradually rising in the distance.
-It is agricultural land often grazed by sheep.
+5.7 It is agricultural land often grazed by sheep and forms part of the SLA.
 The small pond in the foreground is one of a series in this area which form part of the land drainage system for Goldicote Road and Manor Lane.
+The area is criss-crossed with public footpaths frequently used by walkers.

-View D
+View D: view from the public footpath as it climbs away from the builtup area towards the Reservoir and Oakham Farm.

-5.8 This is a view from the public footpath as it climbs away from the built-up area towards the Reservoir and Oakham Farm.
-It is looking north and down towards the village.
-The Manor and Home Farm are in the foreground with central village properties behind.
-The pond in front of The Manor is one of the land drainage ponds and is the habitat for water birds and much pond life.
+5.8 The Manor and Home Farm are in the foreground with central village properties behind.
+The pond in front of The Manor is one of the land drainage ponds and is the habitat for water birds and pond life.
+The view is enjoyed by local walkers using the footpath.

-View E
+View E: view from Goldicote Road as it rises out of the village towards the Banbury Road

-5.9 This photograph is taken from the Goldicote Road as it rises out of the village towards the Banbury Road.
-This is an outstanding view looking north across the River Avon flood plain with the Welcombe Hills in the distance.
+5.9 An outstanding panoramic view looking north across the River Avon flood plain with the Welcombe Hills in the distance which is seen by all those travelling by car or walking to/from Loxley.